 Clauses 3.6.1 and 3.6.2 of the NER require AEMO to calculate, annually, intra-regional loss factors and inter-regional loss factor equations, respectively, for a financial year, and publish the results by April 1.
-Clause 3.6.2A requires AEMO to prepare load and generation data for the purposes of the calculation ofto calculate the MLFs.
+Clause 3.6.2A requires AEMO to prepare load and generation data to calculate the MLFs.
 Clauses 3.6.1(c) and 3.6.2(d), (d1) and 3.6.2A(b) of the NER require AEMO to detail the methodology to be used in these calculations.